dannyz30w/rivulet-utils/README.md

 The notebooks emphasize finding datasets with complex patterns that can be explored using agent-based models.

+Our goal is to help educators find data that is **personally, statistically, *and* topically** relevant.

 ## About Rivulet

 These utilities are designed for educators who want to use fresh, relevant data in classrooms but may find searching large public data streams overwhelming.
+Rivulet
-Rivulet helps you access and assess subsets of data that are local, timely, or otherwise relevant to your students.
-Importantly, it does this in a way that also centers pedagogical utility by selecting for key statistical and/or scientific characteristics of datasets that are known to be pedagogically generative, depending on the topic.
+helps you access and assess subsets of data that are local, timely, or otherwise relevant to your students.
+Importantly, it does this in a way that guides users toward data that exhibit key statistical and domain-specific characteristics that are known to be pedagogically generative.
 Along the way, the notebooks gently introduce general techniques and skills related to fetching data using APIs and Python.